-Built for the Lehigh Valley Railroad in February 1941, No. 95100 was one of 105 “Northeastern” style steel-bodied cabooses built by the railroad between 1937-46.
+Built by the Lehigh Valley railroad in in February 1941, caboose no. 95100 was one of 105 “Northeastern” style steel-bodied cabooses built by the railroad between 1937-46.
 This car is a significant addition to our collection, as the LV served the city of Rochester with a branch line that terminated at Court Street (now home to well-known Dinosaur BBQ restaurant).
 We rescued it from a scrap yard in October 2011, thanks to generous private donations.
-It is our goal to restore this car to its mid-1970s appearance, to pair with our preserved Lehigh Valley RS-3m 211.
-The car will be restored entirely through volunteer labor.
+It is our goal to restore this car to its mid-1970s appearance, to pair with our preserved Lehigh Valley RS-3m 211 and boxcar 62300.
+The caboose will be restored entirely through volunteer labor.
 We will be depending entirely on outside donations in order to complete the work.

 The Lehigh Valley Railroad mainline ran just a mile from our museum grounds.
 Oue goal is to restore this caboose to its in-service appearance from the 1970s, and operate it on our demonstration railroad.
 Help us preserve a piece of Rochester’s rich railroading heritage!
 A donation in any amount will help us complete this important project.

 Donate to the restoration of Lehigh Valley 95100!

 The Rochester & Genesee Valley Railroad Museum is a 501c3 non-profit educational organization.

 All donations are tax-deductible to the fullest extent of the law.